Grants and benefits to help you pay your energy bills

 You might be able to get extra help and support from your energy supplier by signing up to the Priority Services Register.
-You can sign up if you're a pensioner, disabled or sick, or if your energy network considers you 'vulnerable'.
+You can sign up if you've reached state pension age, you're disabled or sick, or if your energy network considers you 'vulnerable'.

 - reading your energy meter

 - moving your energy meter free of charge

 - getting your bills sent or copied to someone else - for example, a carer

 Check what to do if: